PeterDrake/drakepedia/software_development/xp_coding_steps.md

 ## Get the latest version of your team's work
 ### Make sure you are in a clean state
 Remember that you must always be in a clean state before trying to do anything else with git or GitHub; failure to do so is a good way to lose your work.
+If you are *not* in a clean state, you need to either commit or throw away your work since the last commit before proceeding.

 #### To check if you are in a clean state

 ---